Sunday 13 September 2015

 Five key changes that professional life brought to me

 It has been more than a year in professional life.
-And these 14 months have been tough, challenging, exciting, learning and brought ‘happy moments’, too.
-Although, I am still ‘childish’ at heart, the attribute, which I never want to part with, there have been some significant changes after foraying into job.
+And, these 14 months have been tough, challenging, exciting, and full of learning, with some ‘happy moments’, too, in between.
+Although I am still ‘childish’ at heart, an attribute I never want to part with, there have been some significant changes ever since I joined the workplace.
 The most noteworthy changes are below, though not in the same order:

-Commutation by Metro: The one major change that I faced after landing in the national capital was travelling by metro trains.
-It was an altogether different experience for a person coming from Tier II city.
-For me, travelling by train was only meant for far-off places to visit our relatives, which, always used to lit my face and fill my heart with immense joy and pleasure.
+Commutation by Metro: I faced one major change after landing in the national capital: travelling by metro train.
+It was an altogether different experience for a person coming from a Tier II city.
+For me, travelling by train was only meant for far-off places to visit our relatives, which always used to light my face and fill my heart with immense joy and pleasure.

-Contrary to this, now standing at the platform, looking at the digital timer and number of coaches of the coming train fail to bring cheer to me.
-It’s always race against time.
-Everyone is in a hurry to reach office, school, college, etc. Initially, the scene used to give jitters to me as I never saw this kind of rush, crowd, pushing and pulling one another to, anyhow, put one’s body in the coach to reach at time.
-I have still not become comfortable to the trend, and with a big heart, allow other people to get into the jam packed coach and wait for another one.
+Contrary to this, now standing at the platform, looking at the digital timer and number of coaches of the upcoming train fails to bring cheer to me.
+It’s always a race against time.
+Everyone is in a hurry to reach the office, school, college, etc. Initially, the scene used to give me jitters, as I had never seen this kind of rush, crowd, pushing and pulling one another to, anyhow, put one’s body in the coach to reach their respective destination on time.
+I have still not become comfortable with the trend, and with a big heart, I allow other people to get into the jam-packed coach and wait for another one.

-Working time/Shift work: I remember, even during school, our classes used to start from 8’o clock.
-But, the concept of shift work and an urge to be ‘best and fast’ from the rest, we are dropped to our office at 7 in the morning.
-With the feeling of ‘I haven’t taken required sleep’, nostalgia I take my seat to work for the progress of the company.
+Working time/shift work: I remember that even during school, our classes used to start at 8 o'clock.
+But, with the concept of shift work and an urge to be ‘best and fast’ from the rest, we are dropped off at our office at 7 in the morning.
+With the feeling that ‘I haven’t taken the required sleep’, I take my seat to work for the progress of the company.

-Still, I feel lucky, as I have not been in the night shift till date.
-When I see my colleagues sitting at their desktops, struggling to stay awake and work I look above and say, God, you have been really nice to me!! .
+Still, I feel lucky, as I have not been on the night shift to date.
+When I see my colleagues sitting at their desks, struggling to stay awake and work, I look above and say, God, you have been really nice to me!!

-Office work: Although, I was aware that media job is a lot more demanding than others, the real picture was way beyond the image I had in my mind.
-The fixed 9-hour shift generally gets extended to 10, 10.5 hrs, sometimes 12 hours also and every time you are on toes as you don’t know, which moment a ‘breaking news’ can come.
+Office work: Although I was aware that the media job is a lot more demanding than others, the real picture was way beyond the image I had in my mind.
+The fixed nine-hour shift generally gets extended to 10, 10.5 hours, and sometimes 12 hours, and every time you are on your toes, you don’t know when a ‘breaking news’ can come.

-Wait for week-offs: The whole school and college time was full of masti, unlimited fun, jokes and loud laughter.
-The classes were so entertaining, that I never waited for weekends to meet friends and share our feelings, thoughts and emotions.
-The hostel life was also enjoyable, and since mine was a residential university, I never had ‘dearth’ of people to talk to.
+Wait for week-offs: The whole school and college time was full of masti, unlimited fun, jokes, and loud laughter.
+The classes were so entertaining that I never waited for weekends to meet friends and share our feelings, thoughts, and emotions.
+The hostel life was also enjoyable, and since mine was a residential university, I never had a ‘dearth’ of people to talk to.

-However, nowadays, I eagerly wait for my two week-offs, the most precious days, for which I have a long plan, but most of the times, I end up sleeping, doing laundry and other important chores.
+However, nowadays, I eagerly wait for my two-day week-offs, the most precious days, for which I have a long plan, but most of the time, I end up sleeping, doing laundry, and doing other important chores.

-Managing finances: Last, but certainly, not the least, I am learning how to run home and managing finances.
-The day salary gets transferred to my account; I prepare a budget and allocate a particular amount to every small and big item, required for day-to-day life.
+Managing finances: Last but certainly not least, I am learning how to run home and manage finances.
+The day my salary gets transferred to my account; I prepare a budget and allocate a particular amount to every small and big item, required for day-to-day life.

-By saying this, I also mean I have started to understand the value of every rupee.
-Although, I have never been a spendthrift, getting into a job has made me learn how to spend money wisely and judiciously.
+By saying this, I also mean that I have started to understand the value of every rupee.
+Although I have never been a spendthrift, getting a job has made me learn how to spend money wisely and judiciously.

 Friday 30 May 2014